ferpetrelli/kohana-flexible-migrations/README.markdown

 ## Contact

-To get some help or suggestions please write to fer.petrelli@gmail.com
+To get some help or suggestions please contact the author.